SaitejaKomirishetty/Portfolio-NextJs/content/blog/svg.md

 ---
 title: 'SVG'
 date: '2024-10-15'
-excerpt: 'All you need to get started with svg'
+excerpt: 'Learn everything you need to know to get started with SVGs (Scalable Vector Graphics).
+This beginner-friendly guide covers what SVGs are, why they’re so powerful, and how to use them in your web projects.
+From basic shapes and paths to styling, animations, gradients, and interactivity with CSS and JavaScript — this post walks you through practical examples and best practices to help you create crisp, scalable, and engaging graphics for modern websites.'
-tags: ['react', 'nextjs', 'web-dev']
+tags: ['web-dev', 'svg']
 featured: true
-# image: '/blog/my-first-post/cover.jpg'
+image: '/blog-media/svg_banner.png'
 ---

 # Getting Started with SVGs: A Beginner's Guide